 At the onset of the Independence era in 1943, the Palace became the official summer headquarters of the Presidency of the Republic.
 The first President who stayed in it was the Independence President Sheikh Bechara Khalil El Khoury who also supervised the restoration of the Palace (Salamlek and Haramlek), paved its yards and the roads leading to it.

 Thanks to the determination and support of President El Khoury, the Lebanese government made some endeavors with the Turkish government to recover the remains of Emir Bachir Shehabi II from the Armenian Catholic Church in Istanbul, in order to bury him within the Palace he had built.
-In summer 1840, the Turkish government accepted the Lebanese request.
+In the summer of 1840, the Turkish government accepted the Lebanese request.
 A delegation headed by the Commander-in-Chief of the Army leader Fouad Shehab traveled to Istanbul and received the remains which were transferred by railway to Beirut, and were welcomed by Lebanon with graciousness and honor.
 The government held national funerals for the Emir which were transferred from the port to the Martyrs Place then to Beiteddine where he was buried in a private graveyard within the historical palace.

 During the mandates of Presidents Bechara El Khoury and Camille Chamoun, the presidency’s departments used to move during the whole summer to the Beiteddine Palace.
-As for President Fouad Chehab, he only stayed at the Palace for one night, unlike Presidents Charles Helou, Sleiman Franjieh, Elias Sarkis, Emile Lahoud and Michel Sleiman who were keen on spending a part of summer at the Palace, with the distinction that President Sleiman stayed the longest period of summer in Beiteddine, compared to the former Presidents.
+As for President Fouad Chehab, he only stayed at the Palace for one night, unlike Presidents Charles Helou, Sleiman Franjieh, Elias Sarkis, Emile Lahoud, and Michel Sleiman who were keen on spending a part of summer at the Palace, with the distinction that President Sleiman stayed the longest period of summer in Beiteddine, compared to the former Presidents.

 During the 16th to 18th centuries, Deir al-Qamar was the capital and the residence of the governors of Lebanon.
 It is also notable for its 15th-centuryFakhreddine Mosque, Fakhreddine II Palace, and other historical palaces and administrative buildings.
 The 17th century Deir al-Qamar Synagogue is also in the village, although closed to the public.
-During its peak, the city was the centre of Lebanese literary tradition.
-It was the first village in Lebanon to have a municipality in 1864, and it is the birthplace of many well known personalities, such as artists, writers, and politicians.
+During its peak, the city was the center of Lebanese literary tradition.
+It was the first village in Lebanon to have a municipality in 1864, and it is the birthplace of many well-known personalities, such as artists, writers, and politicians.
 It was the winter capital of the Druze Cancimat of Lebanon (1840-1860), the summer capital being Baakleen.
-Deir al-Qamar is a known as the Capital of Emirs.
+Deir al-Qamar is known as the Capital of Emirs.
 From its palaces, Mount Lebanon was governed from the 16th century until the 18th century.
-People from all religious backgrounds lived there and the town had a mosque, synagogue and Christian churches.
+People from all religious backgrounds lived there and the town had a mosque, synagogue, and Christian churches.